Contents

-How to Check Your KJSEA Results: The Ministry of Education has confirmed that the Kenya Junior School Education Assessment (KJSEA) results will be officially released on December 11, 2025.
-This announcement was made by Principal Secretary for Basic Education, Julius Bitok, sparking nationwide anticipation among students, teachers, and parents.
+How to Check Your KJSEA Results: The Kenya Junior School Education Assessment (KJSEA) results have officially been released as of December 11, 2025.

 With millions of learners preparing to transition into Senior School under the Competency-Based Education (CBE) system, knowing how to access KJSEA results quickly and accurately is essential.
 Below is a complete guide on all the methods you can use once KNEC releases the results.